Directors and officers insurance

 Protection from 3 angles

-D&O cover provides 3-tiered protection: one side covers directors personally for fines, penalties and legal expenses.
+D&O cover provides 3-sided protection.
+One side covers directors personally for fines, penalties and legal expenses.
 The second reimburses the company for paying on behalf of the directors.
-And the last covers the company should it be named in the lawsuit.
+And the last covers the company should it itself be named in the lawsuit.